 Some rare genetic and other medical conditions can result in muscle weakness.

-Genetic or inherited diseases can affect your muscle in many cases, such as.
+Genetic or inherited diseases can affect your muscle in many cases.

 - Muscular dystrophies – the gradual loss of muscle power and function

 - Sarcoidosis – a rare disease involving clumps of cells formation in skin, lungs, and soft tissues, including muscles

 - Amyloidosis – having abnormal and unhealthy protein in the body

 - Myotonic dystrophy – a rare genetic muscle disorder involving extremely exhausted muscles

 Some rare medical conditions weaken your muscles by affecting the nerves.

 - Motor neuron disease (MND) – a rare progressive nerves disorder, starting at your outer extremities where hands and feet slowly move inwards